warint/statcanR/README.md

 ## Example

-This section presents an example of how to use the statcanR R package and its function statcan\_data().
+This section presents an example of how to use the `statcanR` R package and its function `statcan_data()` and `statcan_download_data()`.

-The following example is provided to illustrate how to use the function.
+The following example is provided to illustrate how to use the functions.
 It consists in collecting some descriptive statistics about the Canadian Labour Force at the federal, provincial and industrial levels, on a monthly basis.

 With a simple web search ‘statistics canada wages by industry metropolitan area monthly’, the table number can easily be found on